chrysanthusobinna/restaurant/README.md

 - **Online Food Ordering**: Users can add menu items to their cart, place orders online, and receive confirmation for their orders.
 - **Responsive Design**: The website is fully responsive, ensuring it works seamlessly on all devices.
 - **Dynamic Content**: Admins can update information like working hours, addresses, and phone numbers dynamically.

 ---

+## Security
+Best practices are being employed in this project according to the latest Laravel 11 documentation.
+This includes proper data encryption and two-factor authentication to ensure the security and privacy of user data.

+---